Values and Policies and Procedures.

-Our appeals procedure demonstrates the way in which appeals should be reported, and how can expect appeals to be handled.
-Runway Training will ensure that no learner is subject to unfair discrimination on any grounds in relation to access to assessment and the fairness of assessment.
+Our appeals procedure demonstrates the way in which appeals should be reported, and how learners can expect appeals to be handled.
+Runway Training will ensure that no learner is subject to unfair discrimination on any grounds in relation to the access and the fairness of an assessment.

-All data will be acquired and process in a fair and lawful manner for a specified and lawful purpose, Data will be kept not longer than necessary for purpose, and be kept safe from unauthorised access, accidental loss or destruction.
+All data will be acquired and processed in a fair and lawful manner for a specified and lawful purpose.
+Data will be kept no longer than necessary for purpose, and be kept safe from unauthorised access, accidental loss or destruction.

 Safeguarding looks at all types of harm or potential harm including but not limited to:

 Runway is committed to ensuring the safety and well-being of all its learners and staff.